MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-TestingAndDebugging.md

 #### [Command Line / Visual Studio Code](#tab/tabid-vscode)

-The pass/fail status for each test is printed to the console by `dotnet xunit`, along with any test outputs logged as a result of the `output.WriteLine(msg)` call above.
+The pass/fail status for each test is printed to the console by `dotnet test`.
+For failing tests, the outputs logged as a result of the `output.WriteLine(msg)` call above are also printed to the console to help diagnose the failure.

 ***